 The training pipeline is executed on Vertex Pipelines.
 In essence, the pipeline trains the model using new training data extracted from BigQuery and produces a trained, validated contextual bandit model stored in the model registry.
 In our system, the model registry is a curated Cloud Storage.

 The training pipeline uses Dataflow for large scale data extraction, validation, processing, and model evaluation, and Vertex Training for large-scale distributed training of the model.
-AI Platform Pipelines also stores artifacts, the output of training models, produced by the various pipeline steps to Cloud Storage.
+Vertex Pipelines also stores artifacts, the output of training models, produced by the various pipeline steps to Cloud Storage.
 Information about these artifacts are then stored in an ML metadata database in Cloud SQL.
 To learn more about how to build a Continuous Training Pipeline, read the documentation guide.

 ML Serving: Deploying new algorithms and experiments in production

-The training pipeline uses batch prediction to generate many predictions at once using AI Platform Pipelines, allowing Digitec Galaxus to score large data sets.
+The training pipeline uses batch prediction to generate many predictions at once using Vertex Pipelines, allowing Digitec Galaxus to score large data sets.
 Once the predictions are produced, they are stored in Cloud Datastore for consumption.
 The pipeline uses the most recent contextual bandit model in the model registry to evaluate the inference dataset in BigQuery and give a ranked list of the best newsletters for each user, and persist it in Datastore.
 A Cloud Function is provided as a REST/HTTP endpoint to retrieve the precomputed predictions from Datastore.

 All components of the code and architecture are modular and easy to use, which means they can be adapted and tweaked to several other use cases within the company as well.